afruitindisguise/Major-Project-website/README.md

-This repository contains the frontend webapages that are part of my project all art was made by me using GIMP
+This repository contains the frontend webapages that are part of my project\n all art was made by me using GIMP